ericfoy/modoc/README.md

 - You may edit the file 'globals.css' (found in the themes/modoc/css folder) to easily change the page width, base font-size, and typefaces.
 - Particularly useful for side menus and blocks: you may add the css class 'hide-overflow' to any block through the UI. this will truncate the contents rather than having them bleed into the body of the next layout column to the right.
 - The easiest way to get rid of all the block borders is to set the block border color the same as the page background colr.
-- You may also add the following css classes to any block through the amdin UI:
+- You may also add the following css classes to any block through the admin UI:
 - - border-0 (no border)
 - - border-2 (2px)
 - - border-3 (3px...)